OWASP/ASVS/4.0/en/0x03-Using-ASVS.md

 An application achieves ASVS Level 1 (or Opportunistic) if it adequately defends against application security vulnerabilities that are easy to discover, and included in the OWASP Top 10 and other similar checklists.

-Level 1 is typically appropriate for applications where low confidence in the correct use of security controls is required, or to provide a quick analysis of a fleet of enterprise applications, or assisting in developing a prioritized list of security requirements as part of a multi-phase effort.
+Level 1 is the bare minimum that all applications should strive for.
+It is also useful as a first step in a multi-phase effort or when applications do not store or handle sensitive data and therefore do not need the more rigorous controls of Level 2 or 3.
 Level 1 controls can be ensured either automatically by tools or simply manually without access to source code.
 We consider Level 1 the minimum required for all applications.

 Threats to the application will most likely be from attackers who are using simple and low effort techniques to identify easy-to-find and easy-to-exploit vulnerabilities.
 This is in contrast to a determined attacker who will spend focused energy to specifically target the application.
 If data processed by your application has high value, you would rarely want to stop at a Level 1 review.